linucksrox/hugoblog/content/post/kubernetes-storage-with-openebs.md

 ```
 - `kubectl apply -f diskpool-1.yaml`
 - Verify: `kubectl get dsp -n openebs` - quickly it should change to Created state and Online POOL_STATUS

+If you run into issues with diskpools stuck in Creating status, you will need to describe the dsp or check logs.

 Repeat this process for any/all storage nodes you have.
 Since I'm virtualizing Talos, the disk path is exactly the same on all 3 nodes so I can reuse the config, just updating the pool name and the node name.